Jeremy Bullins: 2015–2019: Ryan Blaney

-2020–present: Brad Keselowski and Austin Cindric
+2020–2024: Brad Keselowski, Austin Cindric and Harrison Burton

 Despite even having a solid 2019 season, Penske announced a crew chief shakeup for the 2020 season in an effort to be more competitive and dominant like the successes Joe Gibbs Racing was having.
 During Bullins' time with the No. 12 of Ryan Blaney, the car was arguably the weakest in the Penske stable both years, and he was reassigned to Brad Keselowski's No. 2 team, replacing Paul Wolfe, who moved to Joey Logano's No. 22.
 Todd Gordon, who had been Logano's crew chief and was very much successful in that role, replaced Bullins as Blaney's crew chief on the No. 12.

 The duo started the year off on a good note, and Keselowski led 30 laps in the Daytona 500 and 82 at Phoenix three races later.
 After the first four races, the season was halted for two months due to the coronavirus pandemic.
 Keselowski and Bullins won 4 races that year, including the 2020 Coca-Cola 600 and finished second in the final standings behind Chase Elliott.

 In 2021, Keselowski finished sixth in the final standings and only won the race at Talladega in April.
 It was his last season with Penske before leaving for Roush Fenway Racing to become the driver of their No. 6 car as well as a co-owner of the team, which was renamed RFK Racing.
 Bullins would remain the crew chief of the No. 2 car in 2022 when Austin Cindric moved up from Penske's Xfinity Series No. 22 car to replace Keselowski.
 Cindric and Bullins won the 2022 Daytona 500.
 On July 20, Bullins was suspended for four races due to a tire and wheel loss during the 2022 Ambetter 301 at Loudon.
+Engineer Grant Hutchens would fill in for Bullins in these four races.
+He also previously filled in for Bullins in the Coca-Cola 600 when Bullins was sick.

+After Cindric had a sophomore slump in 2023 and failed to qualify for the playoffs, and Harrison Burton, the driver of the Wood Brothers No. 21 car that year, also failed to qualify for the playoffs, Penske decided to move Bullins back to the Wood Brothers to be Burton's crew chief, switching cars with Brian Wilson, who moved from the WBR No. 21 car back in-house to Penske to crew chief Cindric and the No. 2 car.
+(Wilson and Cindric also previously won the 2020 NASCAR Xfinity Series championship together for Penske.)

+After struggling throughout the 2024 season, Burton and the No. 21 won at the Daytona night race, scoring the Wood Brothers' 100th win and making the playoffs.
+The team was eliminated at the conclusion of the Round of 16 at the Bristol night race.
+On October 25, Bullins parted ways with WBR, with Grant Hutchens replacing him for the remainder of the season.